Back to Resources library

 You can see why, by combining forces, marketers and designers collide to produce DPAs that are fully optimized for different channels and campaign tactics, for spot-on results.
 While performance marketers focus on driving measurable results, their other half are working on crafting compelling messages and creating visually appealing content that resonate with their target audience.
 Guided by a thorough brief, these two teams bring creativity and data together in a magical fusion, where the highest-performing DPAs are born.
 Next time you land a DPA campaign, make sure you’ve got the dynamic duo in the room!

-If you want to start creating DPAs that are strategically designed to drive results and outshine all other bland lower-funnel ads, book a demo today.
+If you want to start creating DPAs strategically designed to drive results and outperform all other bland lower-funnel ads, book a demo today.